ToniChoren/BasesDeDatos/SELECT_FromNobel.md

 SELECT winner, subject
 FROM nobel
 WHERE yr=1984
-order by subject in ('Physics','Chemistry'),subject,winner
+order by subject IN ('Physics','Chemistry'),subject,winner
 ~~~